 If you’ve ever painted, sewn clothing, made crafts, or performed knitting or crocheting, gift baskets are for you.
 I’ve omitted other types of handwork endeavors in this description, but you get what I mean.
 The love of making things with your hands will keep you happily making gift baskets.

-Holding a basket in your hand and placing it on a table, adding paper and shred to the inner cavity, placing foods and gifts inside the basket, then wrapping it in cellophane and topping it with a bow to create a unique masterpiece is gratifying each time it’s completed.
+Holding an empty basket or any type of interesting container (box, wagon, etc.) in your hands and placing it on a table, adding paper and shred to the inner cavity, placing foods and gifts inside the basket, then wrapping it in cellophane and topping it with a bow to create a unique masterpiece is gratifying each time it’s completed.
 The satisfaction overwhelms you.